burrowss/Simon_Burrows/_posts/2017-3-29-internet-piracy-artivle.md

 I agree with his idea since Internet piracy is too easy and accessible.

-Following the interview, I read him the following quote:
+As part of the interview, I read him the following quote:

 “In a study about attitudes and perceptions on music downloads using college students as subjects, Levin et al. (2004) found that only 63% of respondents download music.
 Those who download music have lesser ethical concerns and greater willingness to endorse ethically questionable acts, than those who do not download” (Altschuller 50).